swcarpentry/website/_posts/2018/03/2018-03-13-african_task-force.md

 instructors and support them throughout the instructor checkout process.
 This task force consisted of volunteers from Australia (Belinda Weaver), the UK (David Perez-Suarez), and the USA (Matthew Collins, Deb Paul, and Henry Senyondo).
 Each task force member was assigned a group of trainees and worked with them in their own way - including online meetings, online demo sessions, and support via email.
-At the time connectivity (thus communication with the African instructors) as well as isolation and lack of local community were some of the challenges experienced by both mentors and mentees.
+At the time, connectivity (thus communication with the African instructors) as well as isolation, and lack of local community, were some of the challenges experienced by both mentors and mentees.
 To date, 11 out of 23 trainees from the first in-person instructor training in Africa had qualified.

-The low turnover rate from trainee to a qualified instructor, and the lack of opportunity for new instructors to teach have been a concern of the local instructor community for some time and in December 2017 the African Task Force was brought to life again to address these issues.
+The low turnover rate from trainee to a qualified instructor, and the lack of opportunity for new instructors to teach have been a concern of the local instructor community for some time and in December 2017 the [African Task Force](https://software-carpentry.org/join/subcom/african-tf/) was brought to life again to address these issues.

 The new task force consists of eight African-based instructors based in South Africa and Ethiopia.
 The task force members represent a variety of disciplines including the libraries, digital humanities,